-- 1. Thirty days prior to the commencement of the academic term requested, the student must apply to the director of the Educational Resource Center, Kathy David (404-460-2480; Kathy.David@Point.edu.
+- 1. Thirty days prior to the commencement of the academic semester requested, the student must apply to the director of disability services.
 The application must state the specific auxiliary aid or service requested and must provide the University with any evaluations that support the request.
 The request should discuss what alternative auxiliary aids or services may be available and why these alternatives either are or are not appropriate to provide the student meaningful access to classroom lectures. - 2.
 The University will engage in an interactive process with the student, which may include formal requests for documentation.
 The process will include consideration of any recommended reasonable modification or adjustment that would enable the student to have an equal opportunity to benefit from the academic program and will take into consideration such factors as: the extent of the student's disability; the student's prior use of auxiliary aids; the nature and complexity of the program content; and the modes through which course content is presented. - 3.
-The process may include consultation with course instructors or specialists familiar with the student's disability, where appropriate.
+The process may include consultation with course instructors or specialists familiar with the student's disability, when appropriate.
 The determination regarding auxiliary aids and academic adjustments is made after a reasoned deliberation by an individual with relevant training, knowledge and experience that includes a review of course or program requirements and available options and alternatives.
-The person making any decision whether a student requires auxiliary aids and the auxiliary aids to be provided will be knowledgeable and informed about (or will make the decision based upon documentation received from a person who is knowledgeable and informed about) the nature of the student's disability, and the effect on the student's performance in all aspects of the program.

-- 4. Based upon the student's request and upon the information discussed above, the University will make a determination as to what auxiliary aids and services it will make available to the student to provide meaningful access to classroom lectures.
-In making its determination the University may require the student to submit to an evaluation by an evaluator selected and paid for by the University.
-In determining whether and what aids and services to provide the student the University will take into account the cost-effectiveness of the aids and services requested; their suitability to the student; the availability of suitable, less costly, alternatives; and the disruptiveness to the academic program of the University. - 5.
-The determination of the director of the Educational Resource Center, Kathy David (404-460-2480; Kathy.David@Point.edu will be in writing.
+The person making any decision whether a student requires auxiliary aids and the auxiliary aids to be provided will be knowledgeable and informed about (or will make the decision based upon documentation received from a person who is knowledgeable and informed about) the nature of the student's disability, and the effect on the student's performance in all aspects of the program. - 4.
+Based upon the student's request and upon the information discussed above, the University will make a determination as to what auxiliary aids and services it will make available to the student to provide meaningful access to classroom lectures.
+In making its determination, the University may require the student to submit to an evaluation by an evaluator selected and paid for by the University.
+In determining whether and what aids and services to provide the student, the University will take into account the cost-effectiveness of the aids and services requested; their suitability to the student; the availability of suitable, less costly, alternatives; and the disruptiveness to the academic program of the University. - 5.
+The determination of the director of disability services will be provided in writing to the student.
 If adverse to the student, it will include a statement that the determination may be appealed to the president of the University by submitting a letter to the president so stating within 30 days of the adverse determination.

-GRIEVANCE PROCEDURE: It is the policy of Point University (the "University") not to discriminate on the basis of disability.
+GRIEVANCE PROCEDURE: It is the policy of Point University not to discriminate on the basis of disability.
 The University has adopted an internal grievance procedure for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Action of 1973 (29 U.S.C.
 794) ("Section 504").
 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving federal financial assistance.